“There is nothing better than a friend unless it is a friend with chocolate.” – Charles Dickens

-- Chocolate flavored nuts are a healthier option when compared to plain milk chocolate.
-However, chocolates with nuts can be bad if your child has allergies.
+- Chocolate-flavored nuts are a healthier option when compared to plain milk chocolate.
+However, chocolates with nuts can be harmful if your child has allergies.

-- Buy chocolates with no caffeine or trans fat.
+- Buy chocolates with little caffeine and no trans fat.

-- Buy smaller bars of chocolate to limit the sugar and fat intake.
+- Buy smaller bars of chocolate to limit sugar and fat intake.

-- You can also get chocolate through chocolate-flavored biscuits, cakes, and ice creams.
-But these foods have more sugar and fat when compared to a bar of chocolate.
+- You can also get chocolate through chocolate-flavored biscuits, marshmallows, popcorn, cakes, and ice creams.
+But, these foods have more sugar and fat when compared to a bar of chocolate.

 - Avoid using chocolate as a bribe or a reward to get your child to do something.

 1. How much chocolate should a child eat a day?